Nushell

 Examples

-Create a simple custom error
+Create a simple error from a string

-> error make {msg: "my custom error message"}
+> error make {msg: 'my error message'}

-> def foo [x] {
+> def foo [x: int, y: int] {

 error make {